frontendpatterns/frontendpatterns.dev/src/content/patterns/live-regions.md

 ## Solution

-Apply the Live Regions pattern by announcing dynamic content updates to screen readers using ARIA live regions without disrupting user flow, and reinforce it with concise examples or tests.
+Announce dynamic content updates to screen readers using ARIA live regions without disrupting user flow.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.